Are your Children Eligible?

 P-EBT eligibility is based on:

-- The child’s enrollment in a school that participates in the U.S. Department of Agriculture’s (USDA) National School Lunch Program (NSLP) and/or School Breakfast Program (SBP),
+- The child’s enrollment in a school that participates in the U.S. Department of Agriculture’s (USDA) National School Lunch Program (NSLP) and/or School Breakfast Program (SBP) in School Year (SY) 2021 – 2022,

-- The school was closed or operating with reduced hours for at least 5 consecutive days during the 2020 – 2021 school year due to COVID-19, and
+- The school was closed or operating with reduced hours for at least 5 consecutive days during SY 2021 – 2022 due to COVID-19, and

-- The child was learning remotely for part or all of the 2020 – 2021 school year.
+- The child was learning remotely for part or all of SY 2021 – 2022 school year due to a COVID-19 related absence.

-Most CT schools are offering meals at no cost to all students for the 2020-21 school year, due to the public health emergency.
-However, P-EBT eligibility is determined using: A school meals application approved for free or reduced-priced meals on file with the student's school; Direct certification for free or reduced-priced school meals through receiving Supplemental Nutrition Assistance Program (SNAP), Temporary Family Assistance (TFA), or Husky A (< 185% FPL) with DSS; Direct certification for free school meals through determination as foster, homeless, runaway, and some Head Start; or, Enrollment in a school participating in the Community Eligibility Provision (CEP).
+Most CT schools offered meals at no cost to all students for SY 2021-22, due to the public health emergency.
+However, P-EBT eligibility is determined using: A school meals application approved for free or reduced-priced meals on file with the student's school prior to September 1, 2022; Direct certification for free or reduced-priced school meals through receiving Supplemental Nutrition Assistance Program (SNAP), Temporary Family Assistance (TFA), or HUSKY A (< 185% FPL) with DSS; Direct certification for free school meals through determination as foster, homeless, runaway, and some Head Start; or, Enrollment in a school participating in the Community Eligibility Provision (CEP).

-- There are other federal nutrition programs that a child may receive breakfast and lunch through, such as the Child and Adult Care Food Program (CACFP) or privately funded breakfast and lunch meals served at school; however, the P-EBT eligibility is strictly tied to the loss of access to the USDA’s NSLP and SBP.
+- There are other federal nutrition programs that a student may have received breakfast and lunch through in SY 2021-22 the Child and Adult Care Food Program (CACFP) or privately funded breakfast and lunch meals served at school; however, the P-EBT eligibility is strictly tied to the loss of access to the USDA’s NSLP and SBP.

 - Many Pre-K, Head Start, and childcare programs provide breakfast and lunch through CACFP – even those programs that may be located within a school building that is providing NSLP and SBP to full day and/or older children.
 The loss of access to meals through CACFP does not confer eligibility for P-EBT.

-Will everyone who received P-EBT beneﬁts in the summer for the 2019 – 2020 school year also receive benefits this year?
+Will everyone who received P-EBT beneﬁts in previous years also receive benefits for the 2021 – 2022 school year?

 No. The following groups are no longer eligible for P-EBT benefits:

-- Students who are no longer eligible for free or reduced-priced school meals.
+- Students who were no longer eligible for free or reduced-priced school meals in SY 2021 – 2022.

 - Students who are learning in person at their school for the entire school year.